 {"test_name":"Tom","Hobby":["Cooking","Sports"]}

-STJsonSetting is used to add some personalized settings to the serialization or deserialization.
-Originally the settings were global.
-But with the increase of some setting items, the author thinks that the global setting is too sticky, so the independent STJsonSetting is used for decoupling.
-At the same time the independent setting class can also facilitate the subsequent version of the feature expansion, of course the probability of subsequent versions is not very large.
-Unless the author does not want to be a salty fish.
+STJsonSetting is used to add some personalized settings in serialization or deserialization.
+Originally, the settings were global.
+But with the increase of some settings, the author thinks the global settings are too coupled, so STJsonSetting is independent to decouple them.
+And the independent settings class can also facilitate the expansion of functionality in subsequent versions, of course, the probability of subsequent versions is not very large.
+Because the author is very lazy.

 /*